Deploying Grafana

 • It works very well in a containerized environment like Aptible.

-Grafana needs a database to store sessions and Dashboard definitions.
+Grafana needs a Database to store sessions and Dashboard definitions.
 It works great with PostgreSQL, which you can deploy on Aptible.
-The rest of this tutorial assumes that you provisioned a PostgreSQL Database and have access to its credentials.

 CREATE DATABASE sessions;